Greek prosecutor raids Novartis Athens offices in bribery probe

-ATHENS (Reuters) - Greek prosecutors have raided the Athens offices of Swiss drugmaker Novartis (NOVN.S) as part of a probe into bribery allegations, a court official told Reuters on Wednesday.
+ATHENS, Jan 4 (Reuters) - Greek corruption prosecutors have raided the Athens offices of Swiss drug maker Novartis as part of an ongoing probe over bribery allegations after media reports, a court official told Reuters on Wednesday.

 "In the framework of a judicial probe that was ordered in December, prosecutors raided the offices of Novartis over the last few days to search for possible bribery," said the official, who declining to be identified.